 Field trials were conducted in western Minnesota near Ortonville to study plant community response to various herbicide treatments in a prairie restoration.
 Pre- and post-treatment plant cover data were collected from 200 subplots within plots.
 In the plots where sweetclover was present, mean cover was about 25 percent prior to herbicide application.
 Results one year following application indicated that sweetclover cover declined to about 0.1 percent post-herbicide application with Milestone® specialty herbicide at 5 fluid ounces per acre (fl oz/A), equivalent to 99 percent control.
 On adjacent non-treated plots sweetclover cover increased to 36 percent during the same time period (Figure 3).

 Studies conducted by Mark Renz with the University of Wisconsin produced similar results (http://techlinenews.com/s/sweetcloverrenz.pdf).
 Renz reports that either Milestone at 7 fl oz/A or Grazon® P+D herbicide at 32 fl oz/A provide the most effective sweetclover control the season of treatment and one year following treatment compared to other selective broadleaf herbicides.
-Field trials conducted by Renz in Middleton, Wisconsin in 2012 indicate that Milestone at 5 fl oz/A and Transline® specialty herbicide at 1 pint/A applied in fall provide similar control of sweetclover the spring following treatment.
+Field trials conducted by Renz in Middleton, Wisconsin indicate that Milestone at 5 fl oz/A and Transline® specialty herbicide at 1 pint/A applied in fall provide similar control of sweetclover the spring following treatment.
 Winterkill of sweetclover at Middleton may have influenced control (Renz unpublished data).

 HERBICIDE APPLICATION TIMING